Local Pub Guide

 - Alexanders Bar (Castle Green Hotel)

 Set in the grounds of the Castle Green Hotel (a former electricity board headquarters), Alexanders occupies an older barn/stable block.
-As a free house it offers up to 4 different Cumbrian beers including Bowness Bay, Hawkshead and Kirkby Lonsdale.
+As a free house it serves up to four different Cumbrian beers including Bowness Bay and Kirkby Lonsdale.
 A large conservatory offers comfortable seating, dining facilities and fine views over the pub and hotel grounds, Kendal castle and the distant fells.
+Well-spaced outside tables.
+Beer only £3 a pint all day Thursday.

 - Barrel House

-Exciting new venture for Bowness Bay housed in an imaginatively re-designed industrial unit beside the brewery.
-The range of recycled materials is inspired and the self-referencing use of copper is a visual joy!
-The bar is made from a 209-year-old piece of oak felled in Bowness Bay, Windermere, and oak from eight whisky casks.
-Fantastic opportunity to sample up to 12 Bowness beers - all under one roof - plus draught Prosecco and local cider on craft keg.
-For bookable brewery tours and tastings contact Nicola.
-Regular party nights with music, food and dancing - advertised on social media.
-Occasional solo acoustic singers in the main bar.
+Exciting new venture for Bowness Bay housed in an imaginatively re-designed industrial unit beside the brewery using recycled materials for furniture.
+The self-referencing use of copper is a visual joy!
+Fantastic opportunity to sample up to 12 beers from the Bowness stable including 0.5% Swan Free.
+Craft keg lines include two lagers and a local cider.
+Bookable brewery tours and tastings.
+Regular party nights with live music, food and dancing - see social media.
+Upholstered seating in six outdoor booths.

 Longer summer opening hours.

-**Swan Light 0.5% now available** Brilliant! ** Swan Gold tops Swan Blonde
+**Swan Free 0.5% now available** Brilliant! ** Swan Gold tops Swan Blonde

 24 Finkle Street